 Bliss balls also known as protein balls, energy bites or truffles are the perfect snack.
 They satisfy that sweet craving yet are refined sugar free, mostly relying on the natural sugars found in dates and other dried fruits.

 There are so many different combinations floating around the internet.
 It’s so much fun to see people getting creative with these delicious treats.

 Many bliss balls are made with nuts, which are a wonderful source of protein and flavor.
 However with allergies on the rise, most schools these days are nut-free.
 This means packing snacks that are nutritious, easy and tasty can be challenging for all of us.
 My girls have food allergies so I wanted to create something that was allergy-friendly too.

-These are nut-free and top 8 free making them an ideal, safe snack to pack in your child’s lunchbox or serve to your guests.
+These are free from the top 8 major allergens making them an ideal, safe snack to pack in your child’s lunchbox or serve to your guests.

 My recipe uses sunflower seed butter and ground sunflower seeds.
-Grinding the seeds really provides texture and a crunch factor similar to that found in nuts.
+Grinding the seeds really provides texture and crunch.

 I also added raw cacao powder, which in its natural form, is a great source of iron and magnesium.
 Plus, you have all the benefits of chocolate without the guilt.